|

 - If pyrexial but not neutropenic, culture and give antibiotics according to patient’s condition and local guidelines.

-- Consider dietician involvement and nutritional support e.g. total parenteral nutrition (TPN).
+- Consider early dietician involvement and nutritional support e.g. total parenteral nutrition (TPN).

-- Ensure admission is reported to oncology team and annotated in chemocare so that next SACT dose can be delayed/ altered as appropriate.
+- Ensure admission is reported to oncology tumour group team and annotated in chemocare so that next SACT dose can be delayed/altered as appropriate.

-- Reduce frequency of loperamide and codeine then give on an as required basis rather than regularly (avoid constipation).
+- Reduce frequency/dose of loperamide and codeine, then give on a PRN basis rather than regularly to avoid constipation.

-- Start oral fluids then light diet as long as tolerated.
+- Start oral fluids then light diet as tolerated.
+See "General advice for patients with SACT-related diarrhoea" section above for dietary advice.

 - Discharge when symptoms settled and tolerating diet.

 - Contact the on call oncology registrar via the Western General Hospital switchboard on 0131 537 1000.
-Annotate on chemocare and let SACT scheduler know.
+On call registrar will annotate update on chemocare.